The most important email communication skills are writing clear messages, structuring emails so they are easy to scan, and replying at the right time.

 Personalized messages show recipients they matter.
 These advanced personalization strategies will take your email communication skills to the next level.

-Effective email communication skills involves designing emails that encourage action and interaction.
+Effective email communication skills involve designing emails that encourage action and interaction.
 Adding dynamic elements helps capture attention, guide behavior, and enhance the overall user experience.
 For example:

 Image via Mautic Forum